Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Dataset

 \subsection{OOD Dimensions}

-In addition to standard in-distribution (ID) evaluation, the \ourdataset dataset examines two types of OOD generalisation: (i) \textbf{\oodOne}, to test generalisation to texts written in unseen genres; and (ii) \textbf{\oodTwo}, to test generalisation to texts generated by unseen LLMs.
-We construct per-author domain splits, where book genres are partitioned into ID and OOD sets for each author.
-This creates a more challenging setting than using a single split shared across all authors, as commonly used in existing datasets (see \refapptab{tab:detailed-dataset-statistics} for splits).
-We use the genres defined by \citet{momen-etal-2025-filling} for Gutenberg books (see \reftab{tab:genres-info} for the list of genres.\footnote{Recall that we use Gutenberg books as few-shot reference examples for the LLM.
-As such, the genres for the LLM-generated books are also grounded in Gutenberg genres.} In practice, a Gutenberg book often consists of multiple genres (\eg \textsf{LF} (Literature \& Fiction) $+$ \textsf{ST} (Science \& Technology) and so many of the LLM-generated books are also multi-genre.\footnote{When creating the OOD-domain splits, we ensure there is no genre overlap between the ID and OOD partition; see Appendix \reftab{tab:detailed-dataset-statistics}.}
+In addition to standard in-distribution (ID) evaluation, the \ourdataset dataset examines two types of OOD generalisation : (i) \textbf{\oodOne}, to test generalisation to texts written in unseen genres; and (ii) \textbf{\oodTwo}, to test generalisation to texts generated by unseen LLMs.
+We construct per-author domain splits, where book genres are partitioned into ID and OOD sets for each author.\footnote{We ensure there is no genre overlap between the ID and \oodOne partition per author; see Appendix \reftab{tab:detailed-dataset-statistics}.} This creates a more challenging setting than using a single split shared across all authors, as commonly used in existing datasets (see \refapptab{tab:detailed-dataset-statistics} for genre splits).
+We use the genres defined by \citet{momen-etal-2025-filling} for Gutenberg books (see \reftab{tab:genres-info} for the list of genres\footnote{Recall that we use Gutenberg books as few-shot reference examples for the LLM.
+As such, the genres for the LLM-generated books are also grounded in Gutenberg genres.}) In practice, a Gutenberg book often consists of multiple genres (\eg \textsf{LF} (Literature \& Fiction) $+$ \textsf{ST} (Science \& Technology) and so many of the LLM-generated books are also multi-genre.

 For \oodTwo, we create ten splits by holding out one LLM at a time (we have ten LLMs).
 That is, for a given split, the training partition contains books from nine LLMs and the test partition contains books from the held-out LLM.
 We report the average performance across these ten splits.